marcopollivier/marcopollivier/README.md

 The [GopheRio Meetup](https://www.meetup.com/GopheRio/) was a great achievement for us and the developers community in Rio.

 <p>
-Currently, I'm working on [Nubank](https://www.nubank.com.br) as a Software Engineer.
+  Currently, I'm working on <a href="https://www.nubank.com.br">Nubank</a> as a Software Engineer.
 </p>

 <p>